mjpete3/x12/README.md

 # Change Log
+11/8/14 - release 1.5.0
+* converted from ReXML to LibXML for speed improvement on XML parsing

 9/14/13 - release 1.4.7
 * Added 276 / 277 transaction messages
 * Fixed issue with 835.xml file